django-cms/django-filer/README-Finder.md

 ## Further Steps

-* A permission system based on the idea of Access Control Lists, see above.
 * A quota system, which allows to limit the amount of disk space a user can use.
-* Thumbnailing, see above.

 ## Further Readings